postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/syncing.md

 Changes, such as edits, additions, or deletions, sync across all devices that are linked to your account.

-These entities can sync with our server and be saved to the cloud:
+These entities can sync with the server and be saved to the cloud:

 * Collections
 * Folders